The CNI Pharmacy Technician School Advantage

 Is Pharmacy Technician employment a growing career?

 Good job opportunities are expected for full-time and part-time work, especially for pharmacy technicians with formal training or previous experience.
 Job openings for pharmacy technicians will result from the expansion of retail pharmacies and other employment settings and from the need to replace workers who transfer to other occupations or leave the work force.
-Employment of pharmacy technicians is expected to grow much faster than the average for all occupations through 2014 because as the population grows and ages, demand for pharmaceuticals will increase dramatically.
+Employment of pharmacy technicians is expected to increase by 32 percent from 2010 to 2020**, much faster than the average for all occupations because as the population grows and ages, demand for pharmaceuticals will increase dramatically.
 The increased number of middle-aged and elderly people – who use more prescription drugs than younger people – will spur demand for technicians in all practice settings.
 With advances in science, more medications are becoming available to treat a greater number of conditions.

 Working as a pharmacy technician is a great place to start if you are interested in having a career in the pharmaceutical industry.
 Starting as a pharmacy technician gives you the type of background training that would be necessary to become a pharmacist or work elsewhere in the pharmaceutical industry.
 As a Pharmacy Technician, you will help prepare prescribed medication for patients, under the direction of a pharmacist.
 Our training prepares you to retrieve, count, pour, weigh and measure the prescription medication.
 Prescriptions, which are checked by a pharmacist before being given to a patient, must then be priced and filed.
 You may also maintain patient profiles, prepare insurance forms, and stock and take inventory of medications.
 Start your career as a Pharmacy Technician today!